 In this scenario, we check the current version of Node we are running by invoking the following command from the terminal:

-We see that we are running Node 5.11.1 and we really want to be running Node 6.x which supports 96% of the ES2015 specification as of the time of this writing.
+We see that we are running Node 6.9.1 and we really want to be running Node 7.x.
 We want to stay on the cutting edge rather than fading into obsolescence. 😎

-Let’s update our package repository to use the latest version of Node at the time of this writing which is Node 6.x.
+Let’s update our package repository to use the latest version of Node at the time of this writing which is Node 7.x by using the

 In addition to updating your package repository, the setup script that runs in the previous command also invokes a